yearn/yearn-devdocs/docs/developers/v3/strategy_writing_guide.md

 ## Testing

-Due to the nature of the BaseStrategy utilizing an external contract for most of its logic, the default interface for any strategy will not allow proper testing of all functions.
+Due to the nature of the BaseTokenizedStrategy utilizing an external contract for most of its logic, the default interface for any strategy will not allow proper testing of all functions.
 Testing of your Strategy should utilize the pre-built [IStrategyInterface](https://github.com/yearn/tokenized-strategy-foundry-mix/blob/master/src/interfaces/IStrategyInterface.sol) to cast any deployed strategy through for testing, as seen in the testing setups in each mix.
 To test all functions with one variable, you can add any external functions you add for your specific strategy to this interface.

 Foundry Example: